 The MAT holds the Master Funding Agreement with the Secretary of State and decides how much money to delegate to schools and how much to retain.
 Typically MATs retain between 5% and 8%.
-We plan to retain 5% of a school's budget in order to provide cost-effective back-office services and schools will decide on their own spending priorities.
+We plan to retain 5% of a school's budget in order to provide cost-effective back-office services.